 - 1. Use program arguments to specify a file name (10 pts) - 2.
-Create a superclass called FinchAction that represents general Finch actions (10 pts) - 3.
-Create several subclasses for different action types: FinchJog, FinchTone and FinchFlashBeak (20 pts) - 4.
-Create a class called FinchActionList that represents a list of FinchActions (10 pts) - 5.
-Use simple File I/O to read a file and create a "populated" instance of FinchActionList (10 pts) - 6.
+Create a class called FinchAction that represents general Finch actions (5 pts) - 3.
+Create a class called FinchActionTimed that represents Finch actions involving durations of time (5 pts) - 4.
+Create several subclasses for different action types: FinchMove, FinchBuzz and FinchNose (20 pts) - 5.
+Create a class called FinchActionList that represents a list of FinchActions (10 pts) - 6.
+Use simple File I/O to read a file and create a "populated" instance of FinchActionList (10 pts) - 7.
 Implement a program that allows a user to search for and execute FinchActions in the list by name (15 pts)